psas/av3-fc/README.md

  1. User module MIML files and the Main.miml file are passed into the code generator.
- 1. The code generator, upon successful parsing and validation, creates the fcfmain.c file that include the intermodular data handlers and a Miml.mk Makefile include file.
+ 1. The code generator, upon successful parsing and validation, creates the fcfmain.c file that includes the intermodular data handlers and a Miml.mk Makefile includes file.
  1. The Makefile imports the Miml.mk and should successfully compile, link and build the executable "fc."